rohitajariwal/web-app-security-scanner/README.md

 This script is a basic web crawler and vulnerability scanner that can identify several common web application vulnerabilities by submitting payloads to forms on the target website and analyzing the responses.

-Ready to move on to the next project?
-If so, please provide the details or focus area for the next project you'd like to work on!